romantech/super-mario/README.md

     up();
   }

-}
+  // ...
 }
 ```

 When the user presses the spacebar, the `jump()` method is called.
 This method executes the `up()` function on every frame to simulate the jumping action.
-Within the `up()` function, `jumpCount` is incremented by 1, and `velocity` is decreased by the value of `Mario.gravity`.
+Within the `up()` function, `jumpCount` is incremented by 1, and `velocity` is decreased by the value of `Mario.GRAVITY`.

 Then, the product of the reduced `velocity` and `jumpCount` is calculated, and this result is added to Mario's default height, `defaultBottom`, to determine the jump height for the current frame, `nextBottom`.
 The jump ends when `nextBottom` is less than or equal to `defaultBottom`.

-Since `velocity` decreases by `gravity` every frame, the jump quickly ascends, then gradually slows down, and after reaching the peak, it descends rapidly, simulating the effect of gravity.
+Since `velocity` decreases by `Mario.GRAVITY` every frame, the jump quickly ascends, then gradually slows down.
+As the `jumpCount` increases, after reaching the peak, it descends rapidly, simulating the effect of gravity.

 Below is a chart/image showing how the height changes with each frame.
 For clarity, `velocity` is reduced by 1 in each frame, and `defaultBottom` is not included in the height calculation.